Dorcastunmise/php-journey/READme.md

     isset() returns true if a variable is defined and not null empty() returns true if a variable is not declared, false, null, ""

-## include():
-    copies file content, then includes it to php file.
-Section of website becomes reusable and changes are only needed to be made in one place

-## Cookie:
-    Information about a user stored in a user's web-browser targeted used in advertisements, browsing preferences and other non-sensitive data setcookie (string $name, $value = "", $expires_or_options = 0, $path = "", $domain = "", $secure = false, $httponly = false)

-## $_SESSION:
-    Its a super global variable used to store info of a user across multiple pages.
-Once a session is created, a user is assigned a session-id.
-It is used for login credentials

-## $_SERVER:
-    A super global variable that shows nearly everything one needs to know about current web page environment.
-It contains headers, paths and script locations.
-The entries in the array are created by web server.

 ## Hashing:
     Used to hide important data from 3rd parties.
 Involves transforming sensitive data (password) into letters, numbers &/ symbols thru a mathematical process.